JB395/Bits-to-Target-and-Difficulty/README.md

 Returns information about the wallet:

-“walletname" – the name of the wallet.dat file currently loaded "walletversion" – not the software client version, use getnetworkinfo to check this "balance" – balance in QTUM
+* “walletname" – the name of the wallet.dat file currently loaded
+* "walletversion" – not the software client version, use `getnetworkinfo` to check this
+* "balance" – balance in QTUM
-"stake" – any balance currently committed to a stake "unconfirmed_balance" – any balance that hasn’t been published in the next block "immature_balance" – any coinbase (Proof of Work) balance that does not have 500 confirmations, seen only for regtest.
+* "stake" – any balance currently committed to a stake
+* "unconfirmed_balance" – any balance that hasn’t been published in the next blocks
+* "immature_balance" – any coinbase (Proof of Work) balance that does not have 500 confirmations, seen only for regtest.
-"txcount" – the total number of transactions in the wallet "keypoololdest" – the Unix epoch timestamp in seconds for the oldest key in the key pool "keypoolsize" - how many new keys are pre-generated "keypoolsize_hd_internal" - how many new keys are pre-generated for internal use (used for change addresses) "unlocked_until" – the Unix epoch time in seconds that the wallet is unlocked, or 0 if the wallet is locked, this field is omitted for unencrypted wallets. paytxfee" – the transaction fee in QTUM per 1,000 bytes "hdmasterkeyid" – a Halsh 160 of the hierarchical deterministic (HD) master public key, this field is omitted of HD in not enabled
+* "txcount" – the total number of transactions in the wallet
+* "keypoololdest" – the Unix epoch timestamp in seconds for the oldest key in the key pool
+* "keypoolsize" - how many new keys are pre-generated
+* "keypoolsize_hd_internal" - how many new keys are pre-generated for internal use (used for change addresses)
+* "unlocked_until" – the Unix epoch time in seconds that the wallet is unlocked, or 0 if the wallet is locked, this field is omitted for unencrypted wallets.
+* "paytxfee" – the transaction fee in QTUM per 1,000 bytes
+* "hdmasterkeyid" – a Hash 160 of the hierarchical deterministic (HD) master public key, this field is omitted if HD is not enabled

 ```
 getwalletinfo